apollographql/apollo/docs/source/tutorial/data-source.md

 npm install sequelize --save
 ```

 **Sequelize** is an ORM for Node.js that supports several relational database management systems such as MySQL, MariaDB, PostgreSQL, SQLite and MSSQL.
-In this tutorial, we'll make use of it for the SQLite database.

 Now, create a `store.sqlite` file in the root directory.
 Once you have done that, change from the root directory to the `src/datasources` directory: